Vincentho711/Interactive-Brokers-Trading-Bot/README.md

    ```sh
    git clone https://github.com/Vincentho711/Interactive-Brokers-Trading-Bot.git
    ```
-2. Navigate to the working directory and run setup.py
+2. Navigate to the working directory

+3. In the terminal, run
+    ```
+   python setup.py build
+    ```
+    and then
+    ```
+   python setup.py install
+    ```

-3. Enter your IB credentials in write_config.py and run the script
+4. Enter your IB credentials in write_config.py and run the script

-4. Open run_client.py and run the script.
+5. Open run_client.py and run the script.
 It will download the clientportal.gw to the working directory.

-5. In file explorer, navigate to the    clientportal.gw foler and run
+6. Using Git Bash, navigate to the    clientportal.gw folder and run
     ```
    "bin/run.bat" "root/conf.yaml"
     ```
-    using Git Bash.

-6. Run run_client.py in tests and the bot should be up and running.
+7. Run run_client.py in tests and the bot should be up and running.

-7. Follow the instructions on run_client.py to configure your trading bot.
+8. Follow the instructions on run_client.py to configure your trading bot.